GeorgeDiNicola/serverless-photography-website/README.md

 # serverless-photography-website

-The goal of this project is to create a sever-less static web application to host on AWS.
+The goal of this project is to create a severless static web application to host on AWS.

 # Technology Used:
 * React
 * Javascript
-* HTML
+* HTML5
-* CSS
+* CSS3
 * Webpack
 * Amazon Web Services (AWS)

 # Project Dependencies:
+* emailjs-com
 * react
 * react-bootstrap
+* react-images
+* react-photo-gallery
+* react-player
 * react-router-dom
-* react-image-gallery
-* react-player
-* emailjs-com